Intra-Sepriansa/SYSABSEN-NEGLASARI/README.md

 - Run `php artisan test` for backend tests.
 - Use Filament for manual QA on admin features (`php artisan serve` -> `/admin`).

-## Deployment Checklist

-1. Configure queue workers for broadcasting and photo processing if you switch to queued broadcasting.
-2. Ensure `storage:link` is executed on the server.
-3. Set up HTTPS so the kiosk can access webcam streams (browser requirement).
-4. Update `config/cors.php` if the kiosk will be embedded in a different origin.